drac94/pygql-boilerplate/README.md

 [⇧ back to top](#table-of-contents)

 ## Testing GraphQL
 Go to http://localhost:5000/graphql to try GraphQL.
-Below are the example queries for adding a new post, getting all posts, updating and deleting a post.
+Below are the example queries for adding a new post, getting all posts, getting, updating and deleting a post.
 ### Adding a New Post
 ```
 mutation{